andygrove/rust-avc/README.md

 The default password is 'raspberry'.

-For testing video, this is requred:
+For testing video, this is required:

 ```
 export DISPLAY=":0.0"